strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 >
 >That is a very bad password. </br> Come up with something better.
 But, please remember it.

-Now that we disabled **Windows Defender**, we can head back to our **Kali** terminal.
+Now that we disabled **Windows Defender**, we need to get our windows IP address for later.

-Within the terminal, please run the following command:
+Within the Powershell window, please run the following command:

 <pre>ipconfig</pre>

 >[!IMPORTANT]
 >
->Please remember your Windows IP address <i><b>AND</b></i> your ADHD Linux System IP address.
+>Please remember that your Windows IP address is not the same as your ADHD Linux System IP address.
 >
->Write them on a piece of paper if you have to!
+>In this instance, we need our **Windows IP**, so write it down for later!

+Now head back to your **Kali** terminal.

-We need to gain root access within our **Kali** terminal.
+We need to gain root access.
 To do that, run the following command:

 <pre>sudo su -</pre>